-- He generally prefers minimal supervision when carrying out important tasks. - On occasion, he may want more guidance and instruction. - Oliver is usually self-sufficient and willing to take on new developments or challenges on his own. - He prefers to decide his own course of action in most situations. - He is comfortable solving problems and handling situations independently when necessary.
+- He generally prefers little instruction when carrying out sales negotiations. - On occasion, he may want some guidance and instruction to complete the sales transaction. - Oliver is usually self-sufficient and willing to take on new sales developments or clients on his own. - He prefers to decide his own course of action in most sales situations. - He is comfortable solving problems and handling situations independently when necessary.